Get in touch with our staff by using our Contact Us form. We look forward to hearing from you, and answering your questions!

 Tyson Robbins serves as an Assistant Manager at the Kellogg Farm, focusing on crop production and crop research support.
 Tyson earned his B.S. degree in Plant, Soil and Microbial Sciences at Michigan State, and has over 10 years of experience with crop and forage production.

 Misty Klotz, Outreach Coordinator

 Misty Klotz is an experienced educator with a demonstrated history of working in Community Outreach and has served KBS from 2013 to the present.
-At the Kellogg Farm she coordinates on site farmer education programs and tours.
-She provides education programs on agriculture, food and natural resources to School-based and public audiences.
-Misty earned her Bachelor of Science degree in Environmental Science from The Evergreen State College in 2006.
-(Olympia, Washington).
+At the Pasture Dairy Center she coordinates on site farmer education programs and tours.
+She provides education programs on agriculture, and natural resources to School-based and public audiences.
+Misty also serves as the Michigan State Education Coordinator for the Dairy Grazing Apprenticeship (DGA) program.

 The Kellogg Farm has organized a Research Advisory Committee in efforts to carry forward the legacy of agricultural research, and to improve the ability to serve the needs of future individuals and programs, particularly related to agroecology and sustainable agriculture research.
 The specific goals of the Kellogg Farm Research Advisory Committee are to assist Farm Manager, Dr. Brook Wilke, with the following topics: